GaloisInc/saw-script/doc/manual/manual.md

 * Strings of textual characters can be represented in the `String` type.
   For example, the value `"example"` has type `String`.

-* The "unit" type, written `()` is essentially a placeholder.
+* The "unit" type, written `()`, is essentially a placeholder.
 It has only one value, also written `()`.
 Values of type `()` convey no information.
 We will show in later sections several cases where this is useful.

-SAWScript also includes some more specialized types which do not have a straightforward counterpart in most other languages.
+SAWScript also includes some more specialized types that do not have straightforward counterparts in most other languages.
 These will appear in later sections.

 ## Basic Expression Forms